Skip to content

 Navigating Ramadan Weight Loss in Dubai: A Cultural Guide

-• Healthy Fats: A small amount of avocado, nuts, or seeds can contribute to prolonged fullness and provide essential nutrients.
+• Healthy Fats: A handful of almonds, a dollop of avocado, or a spoonful of chia seeds can add healthy fats that contribute to fullness and nutrient absorption.

 Foods to Avoid During Ramadan for Weight Loss

-• Fried Foods: Items like samosas, luqaimat, and fried spring rolls are calorie-dense and offer little nutritional value.
-They can also cause indigestion.
+• Deep-Fried Foods: Samosas, pakoras, and other fried snacks are calorie-dense and offer little nutritional value.

 Ready to Transform Your Body?